Documentation

 • Drizzle ORM with postgres.js driver

-• Full schema with PostgreSQL-specific types (UUID, JSONB)
+• Full schema with PostgreSQL-specific types (UUID, JSONB with GIN indexes)

 • Connection management and health checks